EEGNet: A Compact Convolutional Network for EEG-based Brain-Computer Interfaces: Materials and Methods

 \subsubsection{Dataset 4: Sensory Motor Rhythm (SMR)}

-A common control signal for oscillatory-based BCI is the sensorimotor rhythm (SMR), wherein $\mu$ (8-12 Hz) and $\beta$ (18-26 Hz) bands desynchronize over the sensorimotor cortex contralateral to an actual or imagined movement.
-The SMR is very similar to that of the oscillatory component of the MRCP.
-While SMR-based BCIs can facilitate nuanced, endogenous BCI control, they are not without their practical challenges.
-As signals, SMRs tend to be weak and highly variable across and within subjects, conventionally demanding user-training (neurofeedback) and long calibration times (20 minutes) in order to achieve reasonable performance \cite{Lotte2015}.
+A common control signal for oscillatory-based BCI is the sensorimotor rhythm (SMR), wherein mu (8-12Hz) and beta (18-26Hz) bands desynchronize over the sensorimotor cortex contralateral to an actual or imagined movement.
+The SMR is very similar to the oscillatory component of the MRCP.
+Although SMR-based BCIs can facilitate nuanced, endogenous BCI control, they tend to be weak and highly variable across and within subjects, conventionally demanding user-training (neurofeedback) and long calibration times (20 minutes) in order to achieve reasonable performance \cite{Lotte2015}.

-The EEG data used here was Dataset 2A from BCI Competition IV \cite{Tangermann2012} (called the SMR dataset for the remainder of the manuscript).
+The EEG data used here comes from BCI Competition IV Dataset 2A \cite{Tangermann2012} (called the SMR dataset for the remainder of the manuscript).
 The data consists of four classes of imagined movements of left and right hands, feet and tongue recorded from 9 subjects.
-The EEG data was originally recorded using 22 Ag/AgCl electrodes, sampled at 250 Hz and bandpass filtered between 0.5 and 100 Hz.
-Prior to our analysis we down-sampled the data to 128 Hz and refiltered with a bandpass filter between 4 and 40 Hz to minimize potential confounds due to low-frequency eye activity.
+The EEG data were originally recorded using 22 Ag/AgCl electrodes, sampled at 250 Hz and bandpass filtered between 0.5 and 100Hz.
+We resampled the timeseries to 128 Hz, and follow the same EEG pre-processing procedure as described in \cite{Schirrmeister2017b}, using software that was provided by the authors.
 For both the training and test sets we epoched the data at [0.5, 2.5] seconds post cue onset (the same window which was used in \cite{Lotte2015, Sakhavi2015}).
 Note that we make predictions for only this time range on the test set.
 We perform a four-class classification using accuracy as the summary measure.